 The Fifth and Sixth Amendments

-The Fifth Amendment protects you, after arrest, during police questioning.
+The Fifth Amendment protects you during police questioning at an arrest.
 You may know of these rights as Miranda rights, which include the right to remain silent and the right to an attorney during police questioning.
 The Fifth Amendment also protects you during trial by preventing the prosecutor from calling you as a witness at your trial.

 Like the Fifth Amendment, the Sixth Amendment also gives you the right to an attorney.
 However, it does not apply until after you have been formally charged.
 Before formal charges are filed, you will have a right to a lawyer under the Fifth Amendment.